 "I need to take care of those demons.
 And Jayce?
 There was always something off about him.
 There's more than what he's told us.
 You're an idiot if you trust him," Mirielle exclaimed viciously turning to leave.
 Ashton gathered himself and swept his foot under her causing her to fall to the ground.
 He quickly pinned her down in a quick motion almost like he had disappeared for a second.

 "You're going to do what you normally do.
 Go to school… but this time I am walking you there so you don't do something stupid.
 It's the daytime.
 You'll risk being seen.
 Those demons have yet to do anything to harm any humans.
 Don't take them down because you want to take them down," Ashton exclaimed in an even, raspy tone.
 His throat hurt after what Mirielle had done.
 Mirielle struggled viciously under his grip.

 "Get off me!
 The vampire tried to bite me.
 They wanted to torture me… with my own dagger.
 Do I not count as them harming anyone?"
 Mirielle screamed.
 Ashton rolled his eyes and gave her a serious look.

 In a low whisper, he said in an almost barely audible raspy tone," You have other things to focus on currently.
 Like your life."

-Stark had gotten a great deal of information about the Levin family from Ruby.
+Stark had gotten a great deal of information about the Sasaki family from Ruby.
 However, a part of it he had read in a book.